PheaSoy/spring-boot-caches/README.md

 ```shell script
 curl http://localhost:8081/books/snb-1
 ```
-* The first time you will this response slow and taking time more than 2 seconds.
+* The first time, you will the application taking around 2 seconds and slow respons back to the client.
-* Then you can try again it should be fast because
+* Then you can try again it should be fast because we are using `@Cacheable("books")`

 ```java
     @Transactional(readOnly = true,timeout = 20)